kechomartin/COUNTRY-CODE-IDENTIFIER/README.md

 ## COUNTRY-CODE-IDENTIFIER
 .
-SHOWS NETWORK SERVICE PROVIDER.
+Shows network service provider.

 ## INSTALLATION GUIDE:
  > Download the zip file/clone the code into your project and run.